 This person was truly something else.
 Where did she even come from?
-Not only had she managed to catch up, but she now was riding right next to him as well.
+Not only had she managed to catch up, but she now was riding right next to him.

 Faith instantly changed direction.
-At this rate, he knew it was likely they could end up lost in the depths of an unknown city but it sounded like a much better choice than having to deal with this person.
+At this rate, he knew it was likely they could end up lost in the depths of an unknown city, but it sounded like a much better choice than having to deal with this girl.
 That is how much Faith wanted to avoid her.

-With this, he took a dangerous path, rushing above a walkway and then went into a small alleyway between two buildings.
+With this in mind, he took a dangerous path, rushing above a walkway and then went into a small alleyway between two buildings.

 That had been a mistake.

-The girl with blonde hair had entered the same alley from the opposite side.
+The girl with blonde hair had predicted his trajectory and entered the same alley from the opposite side.

 This time she was going right towards Faith’s direction instead of following behind him.

-The alley was extremely narrow so there was not enough space to turn around or to dodge the incoming vehicle.
+The alley was extraordinarily narrow, so there was not enough space to turn around or to dodge the incoming vehicle.
 Faith frowned, there was no turning back, his only remaining option was to floor it.

 Neither of them stopped.

-At the moment of impact, Faith could feel his body ascending into the air.
+At the moment of impact, Faith's body ascended high into the air.
 But this wasn't because of the imminent crash.

 With a swift movement, the blonde girl had jumped out of her motorcycle, grabbed Faith tightly by his torso and pulled him away from the vehicle.
 Eri who had been holding tightly unto Faith was dragged along as well.

-Both motorcycles crashed and were sent flying against the walls of the alley.
-The blonde girl landed safely, while Faith landed with his face against the ground and Eri landed on top of him.
+Both motorcycles crashed and were sent frantically flying against the walls of the alley.
+The busty blonde landed safely, while Faith crashed face first into the ground and Eri landed on top of him.

 “That was so fun!”
-The blonde girl jumped up almost instantly, laughing while radiating with energy.
+The dangerous girl jumped up almost instantly, laughing while radiating with energy.
 “Want to do it again?”

 “You…” Faith spoke slowly.
 His eyes were glowing with rage as he glared at the person who had appeared before him.
 “Wish!
 What the hell are you doing?!”

-Eri sat on the floor, not understanding what was happening.
-The fact that Faith had called this person by her name meant that they knew each other but Eri had never seen her in her life before.
-Not only that but she looked completely unfazed despite Faith's deathly glare.
+Eri sat on the floor, barely processing what just took place.
+The fact that Faith had called this person by her name meant that they knew each other, but Eri had never seen her in her life before.
+Not only that but Wish looked completely unfazed despite Faith's deathly glare.

 “Me?”
 The blonde stopped for a moment to think.

 “I sensed I should stop you.
 No, wait!
 Let me make that sound cooler.”
-Wish pointed her index finger towards the black haired boy.
+Wish pointed her index finger towards the black haired boy in a dramatic fashion.
 “I’m here to stop the criminal who is messing around with this city!”